New York City Department of Sanitation311

 The draft 2026 NYC Solid Waste Management Plan was prepared by DSNY with support from a wide range of collaborators.
 It provides a framework for programs and strategies that will lead the City into the next era of waste reduction, reuse, recycling and resource recovery.

-As part of the process, DSNY is requesting comments on the draft Plan and will be hosting a virtual meeting to review its contents.
-Learn more about both opportunities for engagement.
+As part of the process, DSNY is requesting comments on the draft Plan.
+Learn more about the public meeting that was held and the opportunity to comment.

-DSNY will hold a public meeting to present an overview of the Draft SWMP26.
+DSNY held a public meeting on October 27th to present an overview of the Draft SWMP26.
+Review the presentation and watch a recording of the meeting.

 The public may submit comments on the plan by emailing swmp26comments@dsny.nyc.gov.
 Please put "SWMP26" in the subject line of the email.

-The period for receiving comments will remain open until 5:00 PM on November 17, 2025.
+The period for receiving comments has been extended and will remain open until 5:00 PM on January 16, 2026.

 Learn more about DSNY's 2006 Solid Waste Management Plan.